mikan-laboratory/ghost-remix/README.md

 2. Authenticate with `flyctl auth login`.

-3. Create app with `flyctl launch`.
+3. Create app with `flyctl launch --no-deploy`.

 ### GitHub Actions

-1. Get Deploy API Token from Fly dashboard
+1. Navigate to the newly created application in the Fly.io dashboard and get a deploy token.

-2. Set secrets in GitHub repository settings
+2. Set secrets in GitHub repository settings.

 3. Manually trigger by going to Actions tab and selecting `Fly Deploy`.
 Click `Run workflow` and enter the branch name to deploy.
    - You can update this action to trigger on push to `main` by changing the `on` section of the workflow file to `push: [main]`